kaisadilla/judith/.info/spec.md

 end
 ```

+## Function overloading
+Judith does not allow function overloading.

 ## Variadic functions
 Variadic functions can take any number of arguments.
 To define a variadic function, its last parameter has to use the spread operator, and the type of said parameter has to be a type that can be initialized as a list (i.e. any type that can be initialized with [a, b, c] syntax).